gajananpp/puppeteer-extension-transport/README.md

 **Q: With which browsers can this be used ?**
 <br>
-This can be used with chrome and chromium based edge browsers.
+This can be used with chrome and chromium based browsers.

 <br>